 A good winter hiking outfit starts with a warm and wicking base layer (also known as long underwear).
 If you are starting from scratch, choose mid-weight long underwear and a long sleeved mid-weight base layer top.

 Polyester and merino wool are both great options for fabric that retains warmth even if you get wet.
-I mostly wear polyester since it’s cheaper and more durable, but merino wool is great if you can afford it.
+I mostly wear polyester since it’s cheaper and more durable, but merino wool can be great if you can afford it.
 (Read my guide to whether Merino wool is worth it for more info.)

 If you get cold easily, live in a very cold climate, or plan to go winter camping, consider getting heavy-weight base layers instead of mid-weight.